If you’ve had collections listed on your credit report, then you know it can drop your FICO score significantly.

 2. Dispute the account with the Credit Bureau even if it’s accurate

 The Credit Bureaus will launch an investigation on anything you dispute unless they consider it to be frivolous.
-Also, if a debt collection account if yours and is accurate, you can still dispute it.
-You will have to claim the account isn’t yours, or that is inaccurate in some way.
+Also, if a debt collection account is yours and is accurate, you can still dispute it.
+You will have to claim the account isn’t yours or that is inaccurate in some way.

 They simply dispute the negative credit items and hopes the creditor fails to validate them within 30 days.
-Medical debt is one of the easier types of debt to get removed from your report because of the HIPPA privacy laws.
+Medical debt is one of the easier types of debt to remove from your report because of the HIPPA privacy laws.

 The Credit Bureaus have cracked down on collection agencies allowing pay for deletes.
 Credit Bureaus don’t like this type of practice, and many creditors no longer allow this.
 But there are still many debt collectors that will remove collections from your report.